317 (calculate the calories per serving using https://cronometer.com/)

 You can just make the vegan sausage into links if you’re not into the bird nest theme I’ve got going on here.
 Just roll them into links instead of egg shapes before steaming them.

-If you like this recipe, you might also like my hot dog on a stick recipe and my corn dog nuggets.
+If you like creative ways to serve plant protein, you might also like my hot dog on a stick recipe and my corn dog nuggets.
+Both are cute ways to serve hot dogs.

 ☆☆☆☆☆☆☆☆☆☆